mimikgit/random-number-generator-iOS/README.md

 * `git checkout completed_code`

-* cd to the project directory
+* cd to the project directory where the `Podfile` file is.

 * `pod install --repo-update`